 Vocational ICT (Level 2)

-This course involves practical skills in using a computer, teaching you ksills to produce a range of digital products, such as websites and images.
+This course involves practical skills in using a computer, teaching you skills to produce a range of digital products, such as websites and images.

-50% of the course is coursework and the other 50% is assessed via an on-screen exam.
+50% of the course is coursework and the other 50% is assessed via on-screen exams.

 The Russell Group of universities suggest Computer Science is well aligned with the sciences.
 It is also a powerful choice alongside economics, and is particularly well matched to a future degree in mathematics.